Strip Excision vs Individual Unit Extraction

 FUE Method (Punch Extraction)

 This method is somewhat challenging because it is difficult to see the graft through the scalp, which makes it tricky to align and position the punch tool and to judge the depth required to excise the graft.
-The robotic tool uses infra-red light to map out suitable grafts and to precisely position the punch in alignment with the grafts growth vector.
-When FUE is performed manually, tools with smaller punch diameters can be used so that each graft unit can be more precisely matched.
-With either method, some transection is expected to occur when the punch cuts through the follicle under the skin.
-The incidence of transection is higher using FUE than using FUT.
+When FUE is performed using motorized punch or modified manual punch, tools with smaller punch diameters can be used so that each graft unit can be more precisely extracted.

-Both manual and robotic-assisted FUE are available, and may be used in combination depending on your particular circumstances.
+Both modified motorized punch or modified manual punch are available, either may be used depending on the circumstances of your particular case

 FUT Method (Strip Extraction)